Qovery/lifecycle-job-examples/examples/aws-rds-with-terraform/README.md

 This example shows how to create and destroy an AWS RDS instance with Terraform and Qovery Lifecycle Job.

+> This example is part of this complete guide: [Create and Destroy an AWS RDS Instance with Terraform](https://hub.qovery.com/guides/tutorial/how-to-use-lifecycle-job-to-deploy-any-kind-of-resources/).

 ## How to use

 To test locally this Terraform example, run the following commands: